tobiipro/babel-preset-firecloud/README.md

 };
 ```

-In order to install the required peer dependencies,
+Optionally, you can run `node_modules/babel-preset-firecloud/npm-install-peer-dependencies`
-you can run `node_modules/babel-preset-firecloud/npm-install-peer-dependencies`.
+in order to install the required peer dependencies.

 ## Options